 This method is typically used at the bottom of embankment slopes to divert runoff from sheet flow and trap sediment, as a ditch check (Type I – See requirements in EPG 806.8.4.4.3 Ditch Checks) in small ditches and drainage areas, and on the lower side of the cleared areas to catch sediment from sheet flow.
 When used to trap sediment or divert runoff, the bales must be braced from behind.
 When used as a ditch check, embedment is required.
 Straw bales are most effective in areas where there is overland flow (runoff that flows over the surface of the ground as a thin, even layer).
 It is not effective in areas where there is a large volume of runoff.

 The integrity of straw bales must be maintained for as long as they are necessary to contain sediment runoff.
-All straw bales shall be inspected as part of MODOT’s routine inspections and at least daily during prolonged rainfall.
-Any deficiencies shall be corrected within seven days.
+All straw bales shall be inspected as part of MODOT’s routine inspections.
+It is also recommended that casual daily inspections be made during periods of prolonged rainfall.

-In addition, a daily review of the location of straw bales should be made in areas where construction activities have changed the natural contour and drainage runoff to ensure that the straw bales are properly located for effectiveness.
+In addition, review of the location of straw bales should be made in areas where construction activities have changed the natural contour and drainage runoff to ensure that the straw bales are properly located for effectiveness.
 Where deficiencies exist, additional straw bales or other BMPs shall be installed as approved or directed by the engineer.

 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the bale or sooner.
 If required by heavy sediment loading, a second set of straw bales shall be installed as directed by the engineer.